Angie0304/Artificial_Vision/clustering_techniques/hierarchical_clustering/README.md

 ## Distance metric

+Single linkage:
-Single linkage: the distance between two clusters is defined as the minimum distance between any pair of points belonging to those clusters.
+The distance between two clusters is defined as the minimum distance between any pair of points belonging to those clusters.

 ## Status
 Completed